wieni/wmcontroller/README.md

 drush en wmcontroller
 ```

-configure wmcontroller in your services.yml (see config below)
+Configure wmcontroller in your services.yml (see config below).

+Include the patch from [#2638686](https://www.drupal.org/node/2638686) if you're getting early rendering errors in your controllers.
 ### Controllers

 Create bundle-specific controllers with the following convention: